janEntikan/panda3d-docs/programming/intervals/index.rst

 .. code-block:: python

    interval.start()
-   interval.start(startT, endT, playRate)
+   interval.start(start_t, end_t, play_rate)
    interval.loop()
-   interval.loop(startT, endT, playRate)
+   interval.loop(start_t, end_t, play_rate)

 The three parameters are optional.
-The startTime and endTime parameters define the subset of the interval to play; these should be given as times in seconds, measured from the start of the interval.
-The playRate, if specified, allows you play the interval slower or faster than real time; the default is 1.0, to play at real time.
+The start_time and end_time parameters define the subset of the interval to play; these should be given as times in seconds, measured from the start of the interval.
+The play_rate, if specified, allows you play the interval slower or faster than real time; the default is 1.0, to play at real time.